walchko/github-blog/source/blog/Raspbian/Under-Voltage/under-voltage.md

+---
-# Determining if the Raspberry Pi is Under-voltage
+title: Determining if the Raspberry Pi is Under-voltage
+date: 1 Mar 2018
+---

 ```
 $ vcgencmd get_throttled